ZFK Zenit Saint Petersburg

 ZFK Zenit Saint Petersburg (ЖФК Зенит СПб) is the women's team of Russian football club FC Zenit Saint Petersburg.
 The club participates in the Russian Women's Football Championship, the top division of Russian women football.

 History

 The original Zenit's women team has been founded on 21 January 2020, by support of Gazprom as women's department of FC Zenit, to take part in the Russian championship starting from 2020 season.

 League and cup history

+~ Upgraded to Gold (from Silver) after disqualification of the other finalist.